kartoza/rir-dashboard/documentation/docs/setup/installation/project_setup.md

 PGID=1000
 ```

-After you hange the desired variable and do `make up`.
+After you change the desired variable and do `make up`.
 It will rerun the project with new environment.